Intel Nodes Only

 Once you create a VM configuration the IO Boost option cannot be changed.
 To do so, you need to re-create the VM configuration and explicitly specify the IO Boost during the creation.

-Create VM Configuration or VM with IO Boost enabled.
+Create VM Configuration or VM with IO Boost disabled.

 To explicitly disable IO Boost, set the